adamrehn/jekyll-theme-gitbook-demo/_collections/_chapters/knowner-project/model-structuring.md

 [`__str__`](https://docs.djangoproject.com/en/3.2/ref/models/instances/#str){:target="_blank"} is one of the [model instance methods](https://docs.djangoproject.com/en/3.2/ref/models/instances/#other-model-instance-methods){:target="_blank"} to display object on the admin site.<br><br>

 By adding the [`__str__`](https://docs.djangoproject.com/en/3.2/ref/models/instances/#str){:target="_blank"} method, we can include the human-readable representation of model from it.
 This can be used in many different ways.<br><br>

+In this case, I chose `email` to be displayed.

 ## *products/*